definitivtemil/bth_softwareDesign/Assignments/User_stories_and_use_cases/ListOfUserStories.md

 ### High-level Epics:
 **Motivation**:
-We prioritised in the current order beacuse we deemed it important that the ones on top works before the ones under.
+We prioritised in the current order because we deemed it important that the ones on top works before the ones under.
 This is because some depend on other parts of the system to work properly.
 Without the correct parts of the system working, the parts which depend upon previous parts, will not be functional.
 Therefore, we have chosen to prioritise the parts which other parts of the system relies upon.